dmsl/ecocharge/README.md

 # EcoCharge

+EcoCharge is an innovative framework whose objective is to allow drivers to recharge their Electric Vehicles (EVs) from the most environmentally friendly chargers using an intelligent hoarding approach.
 It internally deploys a Continuous k-Nearest Neighbor query, where the distance function is computed using Estimated Components (ECs) (i.e., a query we term CkNN-EC).
 An EC defines a function that can have a fuzzy value based on some estimates.
 Examples of ECs are: (i) the derouting cost, which is the time to reach the charger depending on estimated traffic; (ii) the (available clean) power at the charger, which depends on the estimated weather; and (iii) the charger availability, which depends on the estimated busy timetables that show when the charger is crowded.
 EcoCharge framework combines these multiple non-conflicting objectives into an optimization task providing user-defined ranking means through an intuitive spatial application.